junethtea/map-x/README.md

 ## 📖 About The Plugin

-Multi View (formerly Dual View Pro) is a powerful spatial comparison tool that allows users to compare multiple datasets (e.g., RSRP, SINR, Throughput, and Basemaps) side-by-side without the hassle of toggling layers.
+Map-X is a powerful spatial comparison tool that allows users to compare multiple datasets (e.g., RSRP, SINR, Throughput, and Basemaps) side-by-side without the hassle of toggling layers.
 Whether you are analyzing Drive Test logs, correlating network quality, or generating multi-parameter reports, this tool dramatically speeds up the optimization workflow.

 ## ✨ Key Features